 Infant & Toddler

 This Course has been planned to develop sequentially from one stage of understanding to the next.
-Upon acceptance to the Program, students begin with an independent study of Montessori Philosophy and Pedagogy and Child Development.
+Upon acceptance to the Program, students may opt to begin with an independent study of Montessori Philosophy and Pedagogy and Child Development.
 Students entering without a Montessori Early Childhood teaching credential are required to attend the Montessori Overview Course.

 A series of lessons based on readings from assigned Montessori and Child Development texts.
 This course prepares the learner for the Academic Workshop by inviting all participants to study the foundational materials for the Course prior to entry.

-Course II: Academic Workshop
+Course I: Academic Workshop

 The Academic Workshop includes lectures, presentation of the Montessori Materials, Supervised Practice, Presentation of Classroom Management and Observation Techniques, Overview of School Leadership and Administration, Discussion of Album Requirements, Action Research and Curriculum Development.

 Coursework includes: Theories of development, prenatal development and childbirth, infant and toddler development, stages of development of the young child, attachment theory, areas of development: physical, cognitive, emotional, social; current research on brain development and infant mental health; and special education.

 Montessori Philosophy and Pedagogy